 Claire Ralfs, PhD, is CEO of Relationships Australia SA and the Australian Institute of Social Relations, the training division of Relationships Australia SA and an experienced family services educator and counsellor.

 Over the past 6 years, Claire has led the implementation of Relationships Australia SA service innovation in relation to family violence including systematic screening and risk assessment.
 She has also significantly contributed to the establishment of the child focused post separation services specifically establishing the iKiDs program, Adelaide Family Relationships Centres and two Children’s Contact Services.

 Claire has drawn from this service, experience in the development of several national education projects including the AVERT Family Violence Training Package; the Point of Contact – children living with family violence education package; and square – Suicide Prevention Package.

 Claire’s education PhD focused on professional education approaches in the health and community services.

-Jamie Lee PhD, is Principal Researcher at Relationships Australia South Australia (RASA).
+Jamie Lee PhD, is Practice Manager, Screening and Risk Assessment, at Relationships Australia South Australia (RASA).
 He is also a Counselling Psychologist, working with children and their families affected by parental separation.
 He has also worked at the Child Protection Service of the Women’s and Children’s Hospital and the Federal Circuit and Family Court of Australia.
 In his time at RASA Jamie has worked on many key initiatives around identifying and responding violence, abuse, and mental health.
 Jamie has presented and published on many aspects of universal screening, collaborating closely with Jennifer McIntosh, Yvonne Wells, Claire Ralfs and others.